 Member

-Claas Nendel is co-head of the ZALF Research Platform „Models & Simulation“, in which he also leads the two working groups „Ecosystem Modelling“ and „Landscape Modelling“.
+Claas Nendel is co-head of the ZALF Research Area 4 “Simulation and Data Science”, in which he also leads the working group “Landscape Modelling”.
 A studied geo-ecologist (University of Technology Carolo-Wilhelmina, Braunschweig, Germany; Agricultural University of Norway, Ås), he received his PhD from Braunschweig in 2002 and qualified for lecturer (Habilitation) at Berlin University of Technology in 2014.
 Since 2020 he is jointly appointed professor of Landscape Systems Analysis with the University of Potsdam.

 Claas is the principal developer of the MONICA simulation model for biophysical processes in agro-ecosystems, which was put together in the context of regional climate change impact in rural areas.
-MONICA took part in a range of research projects and international model comparison studies.
-Claas is the current president of the European Society of Agronomy and vice speaker of the German Soil Science Society plant nutrition section.
-He hosted the International Crop Modelling Symposium in Berlin in 2016 (320 participants), and the German Society of Agronomy meeting in Berlin in 2019 (175 participants), and published more than 120 peer-reviewed journal articles, nine book chapters and more than 180 contributions to national and international conferences.
+MONICA took part in a range of research projects, international model comparison studies and contributes to a range of information systems.
+Claas has served as the president of the European Society of Agronomy and as speaker of the German Soil Science Society plant nutrition section and of the German Agricultural Research Alliance’s Climate Change Platform.
+Currently, he contributes to the Czech national greenhouse gas emission reporting system and to the 2040 generation of EUMETSAT meteo-satellites.
+He hosted four large national and international conferences and published more than 175 peer-reviewed journal articles, twelve book chapters and more than 260 contributions to national and international conferences.

 Research Interests